Are Guidance Residential’s Islamic Home Mortgage Loans Really Halal?

 It is now possible to find large banks that have begun to offer “Islamic home loans” on this side – while dealing with a multitude of other non-halal services and practices.
 Guidance Residential, on the other hand, has remained true to our authentic purpose and our principles.

-Here is what we do each day: We buy homes together with individuals and families through a riba-free model of financing so our community members can have a home of their own.
-Our co-ownership model of home financing is a partnership in which we buy a home together with the customer.
+Here is what we do each day: We buy homes together with individuals and families through a riba-free co-ownership model of financing so our community members can have a home of their own.

 >> Related Read – Non-Bank Mortgage Financiers & Servicers: What to Know